-An automatic extension does not extend the time for payment of tax; the full amount of tax must be paid by the original due date of Form 100.
-If there is an unpaid tax liability, complete form FTB 3539, Payment for Automatic Extension for Corporations and Exempt Organizations, and send it with the payment by the original due date of the Form 100.
+An automatic extension does not extend the time for payment.
+The full amount of tax must be paid by the original due date of Form 100S.
+If there is an unpaid tax liability on the original due date, complete form FTB 3539, Payment for Automatic Extension for Corporations and Exempt Organizations, and send it with the payment by the original due date of the Form 100S.